itsaswinravi/MERN-learnings-interview-questions/day  1 - 19-3-24/help.md

   - Components are the building blocks of any React application and a single app usually consists of multiple components.
   - It splits the user Iterface into independent .reusable pieces that can be processed seperately.
   - A component is essentially a piece of the user interface.
-  ## 7 What is a State in React?How donyou implement it?
+  ## 7 What is a State in React?How do you implement it?
   - A state is an object that stores the values of properties belonging to a component that could change over a period of time.
   - A state can be modified based on the user ation or network  changes.
   -Every time the state of an object changes ,React re-renders the component to the  browser.